wmhall/psych-7p05/peer-evaluation-guidelines.md

 Using the `eval: false` option in Quarto will be helpful.
 It allows you to paste snippets of code into your peer review without worrying about whether they work as standalone pieces of code.

 Once you have finished your peer review, create a zip file of your R project folders.
 Create one zip file for each peer review.
-This means you should have three zip files to upload.
+This means you should have two zip files to upload.
 The zip file is what you will upload to the BrightSpace forums.
 See these instructions for how to create a zip file:

 -   [Creating a Zip file on Windows](https://support.microsoft.com/en-us/windows/zip-and-unzip-files-8d28fa72-f2f9-712f-67df-f80cf89fd4e5)
 -   [Creating a Zip file on Mac](https://support.apple.com/en-in/guide/mac-help/mchlp2528/mac#:~:text=On%20your%20Mac%2C%20in%20a,zip%20extension.)